Battle of the Malta Convoy: Aftermath

 Although pleased with the result of the engagement, Lord Keith issued strict instructions that Nelson was to remain in active command of the blockade and on no account to return to Palermo.
 If he had to go to port in Sicily, then he was to use Syracuse instead.
 Keith then sailed to Livorno, where his flagship was destroyed in a sudden fire that killed over 700 of the crew, although Keith himself was not on board at the time.
 By early March, Nelson had tired of the blockade and in defiance of Keith's instructions returned to Palermo again, leaving Captain Thomas Troubridge of HMS Culloden in command of the blockade squadron.
-In March, while Nelson was absent at Palermo, the ship of the line Guillaume Tell, the last survivor of the Nile, attempted to break out of Malta but was chased down and captured by a British squadron led by Berry in Foudroyant.
+In March, while Nelson was absent at Palermo, Guillaume Tell, the last French survivor of the Nile, attempted to break out of Malta but in the action of 31 March 1800 was chased down and captured by a British squadron led by Berry in Foudroyant.
 Although Nelson briefly returned in April, both of the Hamiltons were aboard his ship and most of his time was spent at Marsa Sirocco in the company of Emma, with whom he was now romantically attached.

 Captains Cyprien Renaudin, of Généreux, and Joseph Allemand, of Ville de Marseille, were both honourably acquitted during the automatic court-martial for the loss of their ships.
 The French Navy made no further efforts to reach Malta, and all subsequent efforts by French warships to break out the port were met by the blockade, only one frigate breaking through and reaching France.
 Without the supplies carried on Perrée's convoy, starvation and disease spread throughout the garrison and by the end of August 1800, French soldiers were dying at a rate of 100 a day.
 On 4 September, Vaubois finally capitulated, turning the island over to the British, who retained it for the next 164 years.